 Here at the centre we offer many opportunities for people of all ages with a variety of disabilities to get involved with horse riding.
 We have 6 RDA groups that are based at the centre and meet on a weekly basis during term time.
-We also run 4 special needs sessions a week, 3 for adults and 1 for children to allow people to access our services on a private basis without needing to be affiliated to a group.
 The centre was awarded its Riding for the Disabled Accessibility Mark in 2014.

 Riding for the Disabled Accessibility Mark in 2014.

 What is the Accessibilty Mark?

 In conjunction with the British Equestrian Federation the RDA launched a project to work with commercial equestrian centres that already support people with disabilities or those that would like to do so.
 The project is being developed and launched by Riding for the Disabled Association (RDA) in partnership with Hoof, the British Equestrian Federation’s (BEF) legacy programme and funded by Sport England.
 By applying for Accessibility Mark, the centre gains training and advice from RDA and once RDA are satisfied that the standards are met, the centre is awarded their endorsement and becomes a centre with an Accessibility Mark.
 We therefore can consider the centre to be ‘Accessible’ to people with disabilities.

 The following groups meet at the centre on a weekly basis during term time